Matheusafonsouza/scrapy-project/README.md

 Esse repositório é um conjunto de dois projetos utilizando esse framework, utilizando a seguinte estrutura para organizar o projeto:

-An open source and collaborative framework for extracting the data you need from websites.
-In a fast, simple, yet extensible way.
 ## Features

 - Web scrapping (scrapy)